 As not only a classically trained singer, Jackson has developed into a multi instrumentalist, finding comfort in the keys of a piano, acoustic guitars, electric guitars, percussion and most recently the drum kit.

-Her "home coming" has been her debut EP and an album that is currently in progress.
-Delta Jackson admittedly chalks up her new sound to nothing more than the exposure of a closeted musical artist who has been honing the craft for years and finally found a way to channel her multi instrumentalist nature, finding a full sense of freedom and self expression.
+Her debut EP, released in 2018 expresses a "home-coming of sorts" with a full album on the way.
+Delta Jackson admittedly chalks up her new sound to nothing more than the exposure of a musical artist dancing between genres, who has found a way to channel her true multi instrumentalist nature, with a full sense of freedom and self expression.